Cydhra/coraxlib/docs/pll_utree_t.md

 PLL_EXPORT pll_utree_t * pll_utree_clone(const pll_utree_t * root);
 ```

 Clones a tree.
 This is a semi-deep copy.
-The feilds `label` and a nodes `next`
+The fields `label` and a nodes `next`
 and `back` pointers are deep copied, but the `data` field is just a shallow
 copy.